HakaiInstitute/kelp-o-matic/docs/beginner_guide/terminal_crash_course.md

     On Windows, there are two default terminal options: Command Prompt and PowerShell.
     You can use either of these to run the Kelp-O-Matic tool.
 We recommend using PowerShell.

-    To open PowerShell, search for "PowerShell" in the search bar and click on the application that appears.
+    To open PowerShell, search for "PowerShell" in the search bar and click on "Windows PowerShell".

 === "MacOS/Linux"
     On MacOS and Linux, the default terminal is called Terminal.
 To open Terminal, search for "Terminal" in the search bar